 Therefore, private companies presenting sound business cases enjoy access to several sources of funding.

 The good news?

-Public Private Partnership (PPP) is and effective instrument of delivery of services such as national identification infrastructures.
+Public-Private Partnership (PPP) is an effective instrument of delivery of services such as national identification infrastructures.

 - Main benefits offered by a PPP compared to traditional procurement processes